rwth-acis/las2peer-ActivityTracker/README.md

 Technology
 -------------------
 The activity tracker is built on Java technologies.
 As a service framework we use our in-house developed **[<i class="icon-link "></i>las2peer](https://github.com/rwth-acis/LAS2peer)** project.
-For persisting our data we use MySQL database and jOOQ to access it.
-User input validation is done using Jodd Vtor library and for serializing our data into JSON format, we use the Jackson library.
+For persisting our data we use a PostgreSQL database and jOOQ to access it.
+User input validation is done using Java Bean Validation and for serializing our data into JSON format, we use the Jackson library.
 As MQTT client we use Eclipse Paho.

 Dependencies
 -------------------
 In order to be able to run this service project the following components should be installed on your system:

- - JDK (min v1.8) + Java Cryptography Extension (JCE)
+ - JDK 14
- - MySQL 5.7
+ - PostgreSQL 12 or newer
  - Gradle to build

 ----------

 How to set up the database
 -------------------
  1. `git clone` this repo
  2. To configure your database access look at the [Configuration](#configuration) section
  3. Create a new database called `reqbaztrack`, possibly with UTF-8 collation
  4. Compile the project with `./gradlew build`
- 5. Run `./gradlew flywayMigrate` to create your db schema or migrate to a newer version while updating your service
+ 5. Run `./gradlew update` to create your db schema or migrate to a newer version while updating your service
  6. If you need sample data import the file `etc/add_activitytracker_demo_data.sql` into your database.

 Configuration
 -------------------
 You need to configure the service to your own specific environment.
 Here is the list of configuration variables: